Azure-Samples/azure-sql-db-vector-search/README.md

 ### Hybrid Search

 The Python sample in the [Hybrid-Search](./Hybrid-Search/) folder shows how to combine Fulltext search in Azure SQL database with BM25 ranking and cosine similarity ranking to do hybrid search.

+### Retrieval Augmented Generation

+The RAG pattern is a powerful way to generate text using a pre-trained language model and a retrieval mechanism.
+The [Retrieval Augmented Generation](./Retrieval-Augmented-Generation) folder contains a sample that demonstrates how to use the RAG pattern with Azure SQL and Azure OpenAI, using Python notebooks.

 ## Resources